Notice of Privacy Practices

 Verbal Permission.
 We may also use or disclose your information to family members that are directly involved in your treatment with your verbal permission.

 USE AND DISCLOSER OF YOUR HEALTH INFORMATION WITH AUTHORIZATION

 Uses and disclosures not specifically permitted by applicable law will be made only with your written authorization, which may be revoked at any time, except to the extent that we have already made a use or disclosure based upon your authorization.
 This use and disclosure may be made electronically [Texas 181.154]

 YOUR RIGHTS REGARDING YOUR PHI

 You have the following rights regarding PHI we maintain about you.
-To exercise any of these rights, please submit your request in writing to our Privacy Officer at 1512 Scripture St, Denton, Texas, 76201:
+To exercise any of these rights, please submit your request in writing to our Privacy Officer at 1300 Fulton St, Suite 402, Denton, Texas, 76201:

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the use or disclosure of your PHI for treatment, payment, or health care operations.
 We are not required to agree to your request unless the request is to restrict disclosure of PHI to a health plan for purposes of carrying out payment or health care operations, and the PHI pertains to a health care item or service that you paid for out of pocket.
 In that case, we are required to honor your request for a restriction.

 Right to Request Confidential Communication.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 We will accommodate reasonable requests.
 We may require information regarding how payment will be handled or specification of an alternative address or other method of contact as a condition for accommodating your request.
 We will not ask you for an explanation of why you are making the request.